T

 Insider tips

-• Utilize Budapest's efficient public transport system (metro, trams, buses) and consider a travelcard for convenience.
+• Utilize Budapest's efficient public transport system (metro, trams, buses).
+Consider a travel pass.

-• Learn a few basic Hungarian phrases; while English is widely spoken in tourist areas, locals appreciate the effort.
+• Learn a few basic Hungarian phrases; while English is common in tourist areas, locals appreciate the effort.

 Packing highlights